 - Don’t upload any personal data, private or sensitive information.
 Sessions and data may be logged for performance and testing reasons.

 - This demo is running on our servers, which will be upgraded fairly regularly.
 This allows you to try out the latest edition, but on the other hand, can result in data loss.

 - The service may disappear at any time.

-We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide users with advance notice.
-This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
+We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information without users permission.
+This does not include website hosting and commercial partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
 We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.
 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.